If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 Why did it come down to North Carolina?

-Let me ask you, Chris, how come the textile industry moved from uh New England to the South?
+Let me ask you, Chris, how come the textile industry moved from New England to the South?

-It didn't well, I don't know about when it moved south.
+Well, I don't know about when it moved south.

-Uh very narrow point.
+No, Very narrow point.

 I'm asking, what do you think was the motivation for the textile industry to get up and leave the New England states and head to the southern states?

-Well, obviously, obviously it would have been cheaper labor.
+Well, obviously, obviously, it would have been cheaper labor.

 Wait, wait, wait, Walter.